-Dietetics and Nutrition at
+Dietetics and Nutrition from

-Bright Vision Hospital(BVH), a member of the
+SingHealth Community Hospitals (SCH), a member of the

-SingHealth group, said it is vital for people to change their diet with age.
-"Making the effort will significantly improve their health."
+Ms Chiam said, "It is vital for people to change their diet with age.
+Making the effort will significantly improve their health."

 A diet low in iron and vitamin B12 can lead to anaemia which causes lethargy.
 Iron and vitamin B12-rich foods include liver, lean meat and fish.
 Iron can also be found in dark green leafy vegetables.
 Vegetarians can get their vitamin B12 from fortified soy milk.